Create a scatter plot specification comparing horsepower and miles per

 command.
 As an example, on my MS Windows 10 machine, with MSYS2/emacs

-installs the select manual into a Lisp-Stat node at the top level of
+installs the select manual at the top level of the info tree.
+You

 You can put customisations to your environment in either your

-implementation’s init file, or in a separate and load it
+implementation’s init file, or in a personal init file and load it

 from the implementation’s init file.
-For example, I keep my customisations in
+For example, I keep my

 Settings in your personal lisp-stat init file override the system defaults.